codingFerryman/Social-Sentiment-Analysis/readme.md

 - >bash [runExperimentAndUploadReportCluster.sh](./src/experimentConfigs/runExperimentAndUploadReportCluster.sh) `<path-to-configuration-inside-Leonhard>`  This script is executed inside the cluster.
 Its purpose is to load the modules and environment needed by the scripts to run, execute the training and then upload the report of the training.
 This should be executed inside the cluster using the bsub command.
 To submit this while inside the cluster you can type:
 - >bash [runExperimentAndUploadReport.sh](./src/experimentConfigs/runExperimentAndUploadReport.sh) `<path-to-configuration-inside-your-pc>` This script loads the environment needed to execute the experiment.py and then executes the training of the model.
 After the training ends, the results are stored inside docs/report.json and uploaded to github This scripts also assumes that a cil-venv environment exists in the bas of the repo and tries to load it.
 - >bash [uploadNewReport.sh](./src/experimentConfigs/uploadNewReport.sh) `<report-file-to-upload =../../docs/report.json>`  This scripts uploads the report.json to github by commiting it and pushing to the branch that the local github project is currently on.
 It accepts one argument the path of the report file.
 The argument by default is `../../docs/report.json`.
 - >`python` [experiment.py](./src/experimentConfigs/experiment.py) `test_path=<path-to-configuration> report_path=<path-to-the-report.json-file>` This script provides an entry to the framework and launches an experiment(training) from a configuration file.
 The configuration file is a json file containing configuration for the model and the preprocessing.
 The validation results of the training are stored inside the json file specified.
 If this is not specified `docs/report.json` is used by default.
 Args for this script are the `test_path` for setting the path of the configuration json file and the `report_path` for setting the path for the report json file to be written or appended.
+The training's checkpoints will be stored inside the `<path-to-repo>/trainings` directory.
 - >`python` [submission.py](./src/experimentConfigs/submission.py) `load_path=<directory-containing-'model'-and-'tokenizer'>  batch_size=<batch-size-used-for-the-model=128>  device=<gpu-id|cpu-id =cuda:0|cpu> text_path=<path-where-test_data.txt is =../../data/test_data.txt>` This script creates a submission csv file to be submitted to the kaggle competition.
 It loads an already trained model from its checkpoints.
 The device and the model's batch size can be also specified when calling it.
 - >`python` [clusterFeatures.py](./src/explorations/clusterFeatures.py) This script is used to view the feature (output of last layers) vectors of a model after performing PCA on them.
 - >`python` [cleaningText.py](./src/preprocessing/cleaningText.py) `data_path=<path-text-file-with-a-tweet-per-line> output=<path-to-output-cleaned-text-file>` This script cleans/preprocess the text from a file and exports the cleaned data to another (new) file.
 - >`python` [hastagExperiment.py](./src/experimentConfigs/hastagExperiment.py) `dataset=<use-full-or-partial-dataset> load_path=<trained-model-path> freq=500 prob=0.7` This script extracts hashtags and finds how much a hashtag matters.
 It is used to produce the hashtag analysis in the project's final report.

 ### Experimentation on Leonhard
-Run these only after completing the setup section.
+Run these only after completing the setup for leonhard section.

 From your pc's console:
 ```bash